-72. The named Plaintiffs will fairly and adequately represent the class.
+- 116. The named Plaintiffs will fairly and adequately represent the class.
 They have no interests antagonistic to those of the class.
-They are seeking declaratory and injunctive relief that will provide relief to all class members.
+They seek declaratory and injunctive relief to provide relief to all class members. - 117.
+Plaintiffs' counsel is also fully qualified and prepared to pursue this litigation on behalf of the class.
+Plaintiffs are represented by the Southern

-73. Plaintiffs' counsel is also fully qualified and prepared to pursue this litigation on behalf of the class.
-Plaintiffs are represented by the Southern Poverty Law Center, a non-profit organization with significant experience litigating class actions and with sufficient financial and human resources to litigate this matter.
+Poverty Law Center, a nonprofit organization with significant experience litigating class actions and with sufficient financial and human resources to litigate this matter.

-74. Plaintiffs and their counsel will vigorously and competently prosecute this action on behalf of the class.
+118. Plaintiffs and their counsel will vigorously and competently prosecute this action on behalf of the class.